ShalokShalom/bomi/src/mpv/DOCS/man/af.rst

         ``mpv --af=scaletempo=stride=30:overlap=.50:search=10 media.ogg``
             Would tweak the quality and performance parameters.

+        ``mpv --af=format=float,scaletempo media.ogg``
+            Would make scaletempo use float code.
+Maybe faster on some platforms.

         ``mpv --af=scaletempo=scale=1.2:speed=pitch audio.ogg``
             Would play media at 1.2x normal speed, with audio at normal pitch.
             Changing playback speed would change pitch, leaving audio tempo at